In This Article...

 If you have space to set up your own target in the backyard, you don’t need to worry about paying any range fees which may run into a significant cost over time.
 Archery lessons are also optional, some people usually opt for at least two or three lessons to get the basics down.

-The cost of lessons can vary widely depending on the location and instructor, but you can probably find introductory lessons for $25 per hour.
+The cost of lessons can vary widely depending on the location and instructor, but you can probably find introductory lessons starting at around $25 per hour.

 After your initial investment in archery equipment, you should be set for quite a while.
 A good bow can last you more than 20 years if you take good care of it.
 You will have to replace the bowstring during that time but the cost to do that is relatively minor.
 In reality, this sport is no more expensive than any other sport.